victoriapurwo/cse15l-lab-reports/lab-report-1.md

 Error/not...

 ## cat
-*"Concatenate" Used to print the contents of one or more files given by the paths*
+*Concatenate: used to print the contents of one or more files given by the paths*

 > cat